 At one extreme, we could put the new Constitution II into effect among the states that have approved it when ratified by just nine states, making up just a majority of the US population.
 We could argue for this suggestion for two reasons: 1) Precedent, since that is the number of states needed to ratify the 1787 Constitution and put it into effect; and 2) Conveniently, the nine most populous states comprise 51% of the US population.

 So 60% seems a reasonable compromise.
-If that many people across that many states think it’s time for a constitutional overhaul, then perhaps we ought to just go ahead with it, and trust that the rest of the states will follow suit in due course.
+If a majority of the voters in 60% of the states containing 60% of the nation’s population think it’s time for a constitutional overhaul, then perhaps we ought to just go ahead with it, and trust that the rest of the states will buy into it in due course.

 - Most of the provisions of Constitution II are unchanged from the Constitution of 1787 as amended, which Constitution II replaces.
 Some provisions have been reworded or modernized without changing the original meaning.
 Provisions copied or modernized from the 1787 Constitution appear in normal type along with a footnote indicating the source.

 - New provisions appear in Italics.
-As needed, footnotes explain the new wording/section.
+As needed, footnotes explain the new wording.

 - In all cases, spelling, punctuation, and capitalization have been updated to reflect modern usage.